 Now let’s look at health care.
 We treat it as if it were this monolithic beast, when in fact it consists of several loosely related separate parts.
 I’ll describe them here, and you’ll see what I mean.

 Catastrophic external events: These are things like car crashes or earthquakes causing bookcases to fall on you.
 They’re essentially unpredictable, and the cases that matter most require expensive medical attention.

 Catastrophic internal events: These are things like aggressive cancer or degenerative diseases.
 These are, to varying degrees, more predictable than the catastrophic external events, and many of these benefit from early diagnosis and treatment.

-Chronic conditions: and some types of diabetes go here.
+Chronic conditions: Asthma and some types of diabetes go here.
 Treatment of these is focused on the symptoms, as the underlying disease is not curable.

 Communicable disease: I’m not counting things like the common cold.
 This is more about diseases for which treatment addresses the underlying disease and/or prevention of acquiring the disease in the first place.